houseos/SCP/README.md

 http://device-ip/secure-control?payload=encoded_data
 ```

-The control-status message returns the current status of the shutter-controller to the control device.
+The control-status message returns the current status of the secure-controller to the control device.

 The deviceID provided in the payload must match the configured device ID.